 You can also create a family group with up to six people, and you'd be the family manager.

 What about Chromebooks?

 Family Link can also be used to manage your kid's Chromebook activity and screen time.
 Go here to learn more.

 Where is Google Family Link available?

-As of early 2018, Google has opened Family Link to everyone in the US and the UK.
-It also plans to make the app more broadly available.
+As of early 2018, Google has opened Family Link to everyone in the US and the UK and most of Europe.

 Want to know more?

 See the Google Family Link site and FAQ hub for more details.